 Either way, you’ll first have to determine whether you can actually do the first two options.
-So let’s talk about them first before proceeding to how to delete Mail app on Mac.
+So let’s talk about them first.

-In our first option and second option, it involves you trying to reduce the space of the Mail app without deleting it, therefore you won’t have to go to the trouble of learning how to delete Mail app on Mac
+In our first option and second option, it involves you trying to reduce the space of the Mac Mail app without deleting it, therefore you won’t have to go to the trouble.

 So how exactly can you do that?
-There are two ways you can delete an email in the Mail app.
+There are two ways you can delete mail on Mac in the Mail app as well as the mail attachments.
 Here’s the first one.